 If Modernism and contemporary art were not enough, the show throws in a landscape from 1851, a view of Cincinnati by Robert Duncanson.
 It brings Hudson River School light to a community for black Americans.
 But then history has a way of getting out of hand, even for Ailey.
 Who can claim it all, and who would want to try?
 Where to end and where to begin?
 Everything about the show rings false, but even its falsity has its rewards in discovery.

 That very first island for art has its discoveries.
 It includes sculpture from Richmond Barthé as far back as 1913.
 Its video record includes Lorna Simpson in 2011, with pale orange dancers might have come from another dimension.
-Who knew as a dancer a woman from Barkley Hendricks in unmoving profile—or nylon stockings weighted with sand from Senga Nengudi?
+Who knew a woman from Barkley Hendricks in unmoving profile as a dancer—or nylon stockings weighted with sand from Senga Nengud as a dancei?
 Now, perhaps, you will.

 The surprises keep coming.
 A silhouette by Kara Walker hangs over the iconic Black Woman by Elizabeth Catlett.
 Manacles by Melvin Edwards speaks of black liberation.
 And then comes a River of steel chains and rope by Maren Hassinger.
 Lonnie Holley binds rocking chairs like electric chairs, with fire hoses.
 This will be one long emergency and one long struggle.